JaneliaSciComp/SongExplorer/README.md

 # Public Domain Annotations #

-DeepSong is open source and free for you to use.
-However, DeepSong is not a static piece of software.
+SongExplorer is open source and free for you to use.
+However, SongExplorer is not a static piece of software.
 It’s performance is improved with additional high-quality annotations.

-Therefore, when you publish results based on DeepSong, we request that you make all of your primary data and annotations freely available in a recognized data repository, such as [figshare](http://figshare.com), [Dryad](http://datadryad.org), or [Zenodo](http://zenodo.org).
+Therefore, when you publish results based on SongExplorer, we request that you make all of your primary data and annotations freely available in a recognized data repository, such as [figshare](http://figshare.com), [Dryad](http://datadryad.org), or [Zenodo](http://zenodo.org).
 Many journals already require deposition of raw data, but we strongly encourage you to also provide your manual annotations.
-These manual annotations will serve to improve the performance of DeepSong over time, helping both your own work and that of everyone else.
+These manual annotations will serve to improve the performance of SongExplorer over time, helping both your own work and that of everyone else.

-Please let us know where you have deposited your raw data and annotations by posting an issue to the [DeepSong repository](https://github.com/JaneliaSciComp/DeepSong).
-We will endeavor to maintain a database of these recordings and annotations and will periodically re-train DeepSong with the new data.
+Please let us know where you have deposited your raw data and annotations by posting an issue to the [SongExplorer repository](https://github.com/JaneliaSciComp/SongExplorer).
+We will endeavor to maintain a database of these recordings and annotations and will periodically re-train SongExplorer with the new data.

 In addition, consider donating your recordings to library or museum, like the Cornell Lab of Ornithology's [Macauley Library](www.macaulaylibrary.org) or the